Things to Consider Before Wall Mounting your Samsung TV

 You can mount your TV over the fireplace but you may not want to unless you never use the fireplace.
 Your primary concern will be the heat.
 Samsung TVs should never exceed 40 degrees Celsius.
 Before you even think of mounting a TV above your fireplace, light a fire and check the temperature first.

 Another issue specific to wood burning fireplaces that are actively used is that ash could accumulate on the TV and its vents.
 You may be cleaning your TV more often because of it.
+It is also recommend to test and see if there may be heat rising out of the fireplace that may impact the TV.
+If so, it is recommended to either have the TV recessed or have a mantle to prevent heat hitting the bottom of the TV.

 Also keep in mind that if you mount your TV above the fireplace, it will be well above eye level when you’re sitting down.
 Consider getting a mount that can be angled to make it easier on your neck.